Cannabis Helps PTSD

-CBD oil is commonly available in many states and also can be purchased online.
+CBD oil for PTSD is commonly available in many states and also can be purchased online.
 It can be used to supplement marijuana use, or it can be used alone if a patient wishes to avoid THC during the daytime, or altogether, for that matter.

 There are a variety of delivery methods available to medical marijuana patients, however, inhalation has, by far, the fastest onset time.
 This can be critical for sudden onset of PTSD symptoms or under conditions which might trigger them.